dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

     height="350"/>
 </p>

-Now you're ready to connect to your DAppNode!
+:tada: Now you're ready to connect to your DAppNode! :tada:

+Disconnect from your DAppNodes WiFi hotspot if connected and connect to your usual WiFi network or wired connection.

 Click on the WireGuard icon in the menu bar once more and select the profile you just created, in this example `DAppNode`:

 <p align="center">
     <img src="../../../../img/wireguard_macos_connect.png"